 A 3PL can help find effective solutions for your difficult moves that would otherwise prove costly if you went directly through an asset-based provider.
 A non-asset-based broker can be an effective resource for booking odd lanes that fall outside a carrier’s typically traversed coverage area.

-Why Should You Request Freight Contracts?
+Why Should You Request a Freight Bid?

 It is fair to say that requesting quotes for every freight lane in your logistics network is an educated gamble.
 Because the market is cyclical and can be volatile, locking in a set rate for a given lane can be both beneficial and detrimental.